maikelvl/workspace/README.md

 ## Install extra software
 If you’ve got your own software you wish to have in your workspace, just add scripts to ./base and reference them in ./base/Dockerfile.
 Now run `workspace -B` in your Mac terminal.

+## Uninstall Workspace
+Just trash your Workspace directory and delete the aliases from ~/.bash_profile

+To completely uninstall all installed software run ./.system/uninstall.sh.
+This will move the Workspace directory, Vagrant, VirtualBox and VMWare to the trash.

+##